Variations on the theme of the Trotter-Kato theorem for homogenization of periodic hyperbolic systems: Introduction

 \subsection{Method}

-The proof relies on the reduction of hyperbolic problem to parabolic system, the explicit formulas for the corresponding group of operators and the resolvent of the generator of the group, and the known results on homogenization of the resolvent $B_\varepsilon ^{-1}$ from \cite{SuAA}.
+The proof relies on the rewriting of the hyperbolic equation as a system for the solution and its time derivative, the explicit formulas for the corresponding group of operators and the resolvent of the generator of the group, and the known results on homogenization of the resolvent $B_\varepsilon ^{-1}$ from \cite{SuAA}.
 Our key observation is that the quantitative homogenization results for the hyperbolic systems can be derived from the approximation of the resolvent by analogy with the proof of the Trotter-Kato theorem.

 First, we rewrite hyperbolic problem \eqref{u_eps problem intr} in the following form:

 Denote $\mathfrak{A}_\varepsilon = $.
 Then, according to \eqref{u_eps= intr},